andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_example | markdownify }} </div>

 **Optional Practice:**
-Copy-paste the Markdown text into your editor of choice to see the rendered result.
+Copy-paste the Markdown text above into your editor of choice to see the rendered result.
 A free editor you can use online is [Dillinger](https://dillinger.io/).
 {: .notice}

 ## Recommended Resources

 ### Practice Now

-* [Dillinger](https://dillinger.io/) allows you to quickly write Markdown online and see the results immediately.
+* [Dillinger](https://dillinger.io/) allows you to quickly write Markdown online and see the results right away.

-* Selecting the **Markdown Editor** on the [Reddit](https://www.reddit.com/) post screen is an easy way to practice.
-You will first need to navigate to a community and then [create a post/respond to a post](https://support.reddithelp.com/hc/en-us/articles/360060422572-How-do-I-post-and-comment-on-Reddit).
+* Selecting the **Markdown Editor** on the [Reddit](https://www.reddit.com/) post composer is an easy way to practice.
+You first need to [navigate to a community](https://support.reddithelp.com/hc/en-us/articles/28621027395220-How-to-join-or-leave-a-community) and then [create a post/respond to a post](https://support.reddithelp.com/hc/en-us/articles/360060422572-How-do-I-post-and-comment-on-Reddit).

 ### Learn More

 * A [Markdown tutorial](https://commonmark.org/help/tutorial/) is available.

-* Matt Cone provides a guide to Markdown in both [PDF format](https://www.markdownguide.org/book/) and [online](https://www.markdownguide.org/getting-started/).
-Physical copies can also be purchased from online retailers like Amazon.
+* A guide to Markdown by Matt Cone is available in both [PDF format](https://www.markdownguide.org/book/) and [online](https://www.markdownguide.org/getting-started/).
+Physical copies are also available from [Amazon](https://www.amazon.com/Markdown-Guide-Matt-Cone/dp/B08BW8L1P6/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=).

 ## Final Step
 Learning Markdown takes practice.
 Use one of the resources above to get started.